jacques/diamondcash-public-api-docs/source/includes/_businessaccounts.md

 # Business Accounts

-Plutus Business Accounts provide a virtual account for depositing of money into one of the Plutus deposit accounts.
+Diamond Cash Business Accounts provide a virtual account for depositing of money into one of the Symelation deposit accounts.

-The Plutus system uses the following references for allocating money which has been deposited into a company's business account:
+The Symelation system uses the following references for allocating money which has been deposited into a company's business account:

 Reference|Description
 ---------|----------